BrendahKiragu/Moringa-School-Phase-1-Project/README.md

-# Project Name: Free Read Hub
+# Project Name: Book Search Hub
-Free Read Hub is a Single Page Application (SPA) that allows users to access a wide range of books from open library search API.
+Book Search Hub is a Single Page Application (SPA) that allows users to access a wide range of books from open library search API.
 This project aims to provide a user-friendly interface for book enthusiasts to explore authors and their works.

 # Table of Contents
 Overview